Maurogch/stocks-abc/README.md

 This is a project for the subject "Operations research II" from the career "Advanced Technician in Information Systems".

 The objective of this program is to classify stock by the ABC system.
-Then apply Pareto stock policies depending on classification.
+Then apply Pareto's stock policies depending on classification.

 ## Technologies